KevvyCodes/endb/README.md

 ## About

-Endb – Enhanced Database, is a simplified and powerful [Node.js](https://nodejs.org) module for storing, accessing, and managing database.
+Endb – Enhanced Database, is a simplified and powerful database for storing, accessing, and managing database.

 - Object-oriented
 - Persistent storage